opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 ### Neural search result features

 * Maximum semantic score: The maximum semantic score of the retrieved top 10 documents.
 This is the score we receive for a neural query based on the query's similarity to the title.
 * Average semantic score: In contrast to BM25 scores, the semantic scores are normalized and in the range of 0 to 1.
-Using the average score seems more reasonable than going for the sum.
+Using the average score seems more reasonable than attempting to calculate the sum.

 ## Feature engineering